Nivlac17/startup/README.md

-# Your startup name here
-Generation Keeper -- Voices From the Dust
+# Generation Keeper -- Voices From the Dust
-The Light of Lineage
-Lines of Light
-I shall name my startup Something Awesome

 Well here is editing from the web concel
 [My Notes](notes.md)